 More things to do in Barcelona:

-- Spain Tours from Barcelona Tours of Catalonia and the rest of Spain from one to five days.
+- Spain Tours from Barcelona Tours of Catalonia and the rest of Spain from one to eight days.

 - Learn Spanish in Barcelona (book direct)

 - Spanish Food and Drink Tours and Day Courses in Barcelona

 100 Things to Do in Barcelona by Subject and District

 If you're looking for a particular type of activity, check out this breakdown of our 100 Things to Do in Barcelona:

 - 10 Barcelona Day Trips

 - 9 Barcelona Museums